A Complete Equational Presentation of Qudit Circuits via Polycontrolled PROPs: Introduction

 \section{Introduction}

-Quantum circuits provide a standard low-level syntax for finite-dimensional quantum computation: wires carry $d$-level quantum data, boxes represent unitary gates, and a circuit denotes a unitary operator on the tensor power $(\mathbb{C}^d)^{\otimes n}$ \cite{quantum-circuits,nielsen-chuang-decomp}.
-Accordingly, they serve as the basic representation both for algorithm design and for hardware-aware compilation and verification; in this setting, optimisation is typically justified \emph{via} equational circuit rewriting.
-Moreover, correctness arguments in verification and compilation are routinely phrased as local diagrammatic rewrites, closed under both sequential and parallel composition.
-Consequently, from a logical perspective, this raises a foundational completeness question: can equality of unitary circuits be axiomatised by a \emph{finite}, syntax-directed equational theory in the circuit PROP?
+Qudit circuits make higher-dimensional quantum data visible at circuit level.
+Basis values of a \(d\)-level carrier can be named, controlled, and rewritten directly, which matters both for hardware where extra levels are native and for compilers that exploit those levels as structure.
+For \(d>2\), high-dimensional carriers are a native resource \cite{qudit_high_dim}, and multilevel entangling operations have already been demonstrated, for example, in trapped-ion processors \cite{native_qudit_entanglement}.
+The extra levels also matter when the algorithm is logically qubit-based.
+Qutrit workspace can implement generalized Toffoli gates without external ancillas and with lower depth, while ququart encodings can shorten three-qubit constructions \cite{qutrit_asymptotic,ququart_waltz}; the small example in Figure~\ref{fig:ququart-compression} shows the mechanism.
+Packing two qubits into one four-level system turns two binary controls into one value-control and turns a two-qubit target subspace into an adjacent two-level ququart subspace.

-In the PROP formalism (a strict symmetric monoidal category whose objects are wire counts) such a theory is given by a finite set of local rewrite \emph{schemata} between circuit diagrams, closed under both sequential and parallel composition.
-For qubits ($d=2$), complete circuit-level axiomatisations are already known \cite{qubit-theory,qubit-theory-simplified,qubit-theory-minimal}.
-A key lesson from this line of work is the central role of \emph{control}.
-If control is not treated as primitive, then completeness forces axiom schemata that quantify over arbitrarily many control wires.
-By contrast, treating control functorially in a controlled PROP yields finite, bounded-arity axiom sets \cite{delorme-perdrix-control,lemonier-control}.
+Such compression is useful only if the packed circuits can still be reasoned about locally.
+A compiler may introduce value-controls, adjacent two-level gates, or swaps between encoded levels; a verifier then has to show that these local changes preserve the intended unitary.
+This paper studies circuit-level rewriting for qudit circuits.

-Meanwhile, graphical calculi such as ZX/ZH/ZW admit complete equational theories for broad classes of qubit processes \cite{zx-calculus,stabilizers-universal,zx-complete,zh-calculus,many-worlds,quantum-switch}.
-However, these languages describe general linear maps rather than circuit-level unitaries; moreover, extracting circuits can be non-local—and, indeed, hard in general \cite{zx-to-circuits}.
-This motivates circuit-specific rewrite systems.
+Quantum circuits provide the standard low-level syntax for finite-dimensional quantum computation \cite{quantum-circuits}: wires carry $d$-level quantum data, boxes represent unitary gates, and an $n$-wire circuit denotes a unitary operator on $(\mathbb{C}^d)^{\otimes n}$.
+A rewrite system for such circuits should therefore be stable under the two ways circuits are built, sequential composition and parallel composition.
+In PROP language, where objects are wire counts, this asks for local equations between diagrams, closed under those compositions and under the structural symmetries.
+We ask whether equality of unitary qudit circuits can be axiomatized by a \emph{finite schematic}, syntax-directed equational theory in the circuit PROP.